-SEC.
-155. No first execution shall be issued after one year from the time of judgment, except in cases provided for by section four; in which the first execution may be issued within not less than one, nor more than two years from the time of judgment.
+Sec.
+161. Not after one year; exception.
+R. S. c.
+84, § 155.
+No first execution shall be issued after one year from the time of judgment, except in cases provided for by section five; in which the first execution may be issued within not less than one, nor more than two years from the time of judgment.

-SEC.
-156. An alias or pluries execution may be issued within ten years after the day of the return of the preceding execution, and not afterwards. (b)
+Sec.
+162. May be renewed in ten years.
+R. S. c.
+84, § 156.
+An alias or pluries execution may be issued within ten years after the day of the return of the preceding execution, and not afterwards.

-SEC.
-157. When execution is not issued within the times prescribed by the two preceding sections, a writ of scire facias against the debtor may be issued to show cause why execution on the judgment should not be issued, and if no sufficient cause is shown, execution may be issued thereon.
+Sec.
+163. When execution is not so issued, scire facias on judgment.
+R. S. c.
+84, § 157.
+When execution is not issued within the times prescribed by the two preceding sections, a writ of scire facias against the debtor may be issued to show cause why execution on the judgment should not be issued, and if no sufficient cause is shown, execution may be issued thereon.